Printing Terms

 Newsprint Paper

-a grade of paper made primarily from groundwood (mechanical) pulp rather than chemical pulp, resulting in a short lifespan.
+A grade of paper made primarily from mechanical pulp rather than chemical pulp, resulting in a short lifespan.
 Newsprint is one of the least expensive printing papers.
 See also ground wood paper, pulping wood.

 Offset Printing